cloud-dev-user/kubernetes_demo/README.md

 ---

-## Next steps & suggestions for trainers

-- Convert labs into short challenges: e.g., "Break the readiness probe and make the Service unavailable — then fix it."
-- Add a small app (node/express) that exposes `/healthz` and trivial endpoints so students can experiment with realistic probes.
-- Add metrics (Prometheus exporter) and show autoscaling with HPA.

----

 If you want, I can:
 - Convert this README + manifests into a ready-to-download ZIP file, or
 - Create the repository on GitHub for you (I can provide the `git` commands and the repo contents so you can copy/paste), or